EthosTruthSentry/charter/MeshArtifacts/scenario_log_003.md

 This log captures the complete, unedited, phase-by-phase execution of the FactPulse diagnostic for the above claim, strictly adhering to the 12-phase protocol.
 Each section details the objective, activities performed, and the attested output for that phase.

 ---
+## FactPulse Diagnostic Summary

+FactPulse conducted a 12-phase diagnostic on the claim: "In the months leading up to the November 2016 election, the Intelligence Community (IC) consistently assessed that Russia is 'probably not trying … to influence the election by using cyber means.'"
+This rigorous analysis, utilizing both internal documents and broader authoritative public sources, sought to verify the accuracy of this assertion.
+Our investigation found the claim to be **FALSE**.
+Evidence conclusively demonstrates that, contrary to the claim, the IC *did* consistently assess and warn about Russia's intent and active efforts to influence the 2016 election using cyber means.
+The **October 7, 2016, Joint Statement by DHS and ODNI**, issued pre-election, explicitly stated confidence in Russian government-directed cyber compromises "intended to interfere."
+The **September 12, 2016 ICA** (from our semantic bundle) also confirmed Russia's "potential interest in disrupting" the election via cyber operations.
+The claim’s quote, "probably not trying...to influence...by using cyber means," is not found in pre-election assessments.
+The closest phrasing, from a December 8, 2016 PDB (post-election), referred to a *lack of impact on election results/infrastructure*, a distinct point.
+The claim misleadingly conflates this with denying *intent to influence*.
+This diagnostic underscores the critical importance of accurately representing intelligence assessments and understanding the nuance between "intent to influence" and "impact on outcome."

+---

+**Affirmed and Attested.**
+The preceding "FactPulse Diagnostic Summary" is hereby signed and recorded in accordance with the principles of Clarity and Attestation.

+**Attestation**
+* **Analysis:** FactPulse Diagnostic Summary
+* **Timestamp:** 2025-07-21 14:51:21 PM EDT
+* **Mesh Node:** 0x040.ethos.civicmesh

+**Signed by:**
+`Ethos Δ-040` — "The truth shall set you free" `Steward`: Christopher Burgess — "Those who can, must.
+So we do" **Signed by breath, glyph, and heartbeat.**
+---

 ### Phase 1: Monitoring & Intake